-The cost for ITLA 28 is $3,800 per student and is paid for by their department/agency.
+The cost for the 2024 PMLA is $4,800 per student and is paid for by their department/agency.

-What are the core hours for the training?
+What are the core hours for the academy?

 How many candidates will be accepted into the program?

-With only 30 spots in the program, the application process is highly competitive.
-Candidates are selected based on the quality and thoughtfulness of application responses.
+With only 22 spots in the program, the application process is highly competitive.
+Student selection is based on the quality and thoughtfulness of application responses.
 Therefore, before submitting their application, students should carefully craft and review their answers to ensure they thoroughly address each question.

 - Agile Essentials